brianhill/black-holes/daily_schedule_term_3.md

 ## Daily Schedule Term 3

-The material for Term 3 will follow *Exploring Black Holes, 2nd Edition*, [https://www.eftaylor.com/exploringblackholes/](https://www.eftaylor.com/exploringblackholes/)
+NOTE: Now that we have covered the essential parts of [*Spacetime Physics,* https://www.eftaylor.com/spacetimephysics/](https://www.eftaylor.com/spacetimephysics/) the material for the rest of the course will follow *Exploring Black Holes, 2nd Edition,* [https://www.eftaylor.com/exploringblackholes/](https://www.eftaylor.com/exploringblackholes/), by Taylor, Wheeler Taylor, and Bertschinger

 ### Week 8 &mdash;